 Vision and research areas

-CCBIO aims to discover, validate and translate functional cancer biomarkers to improve our understanding of tumor mechanisms, promote early diagnosis of aggressive tumor phenotypes, and support cost-effective and responsible treatment of cancer.
+CCBIO aims to discover, validate and translate cancer biomarkers to improve our understanding of tumor mechanisms, promote accurate diagnosis and stratification of cancer patients, and inform precise, cost-effective and responsible treatment of cancer.

-CCBIO is focusing on tumor microenvironment interactions in primary and metastatic lesions, and how tissue context can educate and define aggressive tumor features and predict cancer behavior.
-The center is studying how crosstalk between tumor cells and components in the tumor microenvironment reflects cancer complexity and heterogeneity and determine cancer prognosis, beyond what is given by description of genetic alterations in tumor cells.
+CCBIO is especially focusing on the tumor microenvironment in primary and metastatic cancers, and how tissue context can instruct aggressive tumor traits and predict cancer behavior and prognosis.
+The center is studying how crosstalk between tumor cells and tumor microenvironment niches reflects functional cancer complexity and heterogeneity at various levels.

-CCBIO concentrates on the following overlapping and integrated programs:
+CCBIO concentrates on the following integrated and overlapping programs:

 1. Mechanisms of Tumor-Microenvironment Interactions (Basic Studies)

-2. Exploration and Validation of Cancer Biomarkers (Biomarker Discovery)
+2. Discovery and Validation of Cancer Biomarkers (Biomarker Mapping)

 3. Clinical Applications and Early Trials (Clinical Studies)